 HTC announced its latest flagship phone last month.
 The impossibly shiny HTC U11 with its strange, squeezable Edge Sense sides seems like it might be an improvement on its recent offerings.
 After recent failures such as the U Ultra (a close relative of the new U11), the Taiwanese firm is in need of a win.
 After going up for pre-order a few weeks ago, the HTC U11 should be now available to purchase from HTC's US ($649) and Canadian ($899) sites.
-Some pre-ordered devices have already arrived with customers.
 Read More

 After the thoroughly underwhelming and slightly weird U Ultra, it's safe to say many HTC fans have been waiting for a "return to form" sort of product from the struggling smartphone manufacturer.
 While the U11 isn't what I'd call a massive leap forward, it does take steps in the right direction - some obvious, some less so.
 But this isn't a phone without compromises.

 The headphone jack is still gone.
 HTC tries to suggest that since it includes its U Sonic earbuds (now with active noise cancellation) and an adapter in the box, the pain of this will be offset for most consumers - but I'm getting ahead of myself here.
 Read More

 HTC's first 2017 flagship was the HTC U Ultra, which put simply, was not a good phone.
 However, the company is planning another high-end device, which is expected to be called the 'HTC U 11.'
 We already knew that the phone would have pressure-sensitive bezels to detect squeezing, but now we know a little more about how it will work.
 Read More